A linear program for testing nonclassicality and an open-source implementation

 The Supplemental Material also explains how our open-source code implements the linear program we develop herein.

-A large number of previous works have studied the question of when a set of data admits of a generalized noncontextual model~\cite{merminsquare,Schmid2018,robust,schmid2021characterization,gitton2020solvable,shahandeh2021contextuality,schmid2020structure,selby2021accessible,selby2021incompatibility,mueller2021testing}.
+A large number of previous works have studied the question of when a set of data admits of a generalized noncontextual model~\cite{merminsquare,Schmid2018,robust,schmid2021characterization,gitton2020solvable,shahandeh2021contextuality,schmid2020structure,selby2021accessible,selby2021incompatibility,mueller2021testing,Chaturvedi2021characterising}.
 Most closely related to our work are Refs.~\cite{merminsquare,Schmid2018,gitton2020solvable,shahandeh2021contextuality}.
 We elaborate on the relationships between these works in our conclusion and in our Supplemental Material.

-For now, we simply note that the linear program (and dimension bound) that we derive here is in many cases an instance of an algorithm introduced in Ref.~\cite{gitton2020solvable}.
-However, Ref.~\cite{gitton2020solvable} focuses on a proposed modification of generalized noncontextuality (which we criticize below), and so the two algorithms do not always return the same result.
+For now, we simply note that the linear program (and dimension bound) that we derive here is closely related to an optimization problem introduced in Ref.~\cite{gitton2020solvable}.
+However, Ref.~\cite{gitton2020solvable} focuses on a proposed modification of generalized noncontextuality (which we criticize in the Supplemental Material), and so the two approaches do not always return the same result.

 Our manuscript aims to be accessible and self-contained, in order to provide a tool for the quantum information and foundations communities to directly test for nonclassicality in their own research problems.